 The benefits of most sleeping pills are usually evident within a few days, and if there isn’t an improvement after 7-10 days, it can feel discouraging.
 Insomnia causes a lot of discomfort and there’s a natural tendency to discard the medicine and try new ones, in what can seem like an endless search for the perfect pill.
-We’ll talk later about considerations in changing medicines, but first, let’s look at a different approach: going back to the beginning, re-thinking about the sleep disturbance and looking for other possible contributors.
+We’ll talk later about considerations in changing medicines, but first, let’s look at a different approach: going back to the beginning, re-thinking the sleep disturbance, and looking for other possible contributors.

 Reviewing the Situation